ejmastnak/ejmastnak.github.io/fmf-course-pages/year3/qm.md

 - [Oral exam notes]({% link fmf-pdfs/year3/qm/qm-oral-notes.pdf %})

 ## Course description
 *Kvantna mehanika* is a required course for third-year undergraduates in the FMF physics program.
 These notes are from the winter semester of the 2020-21 academic year, when the course was taught by professor Anton Ramšak (lecture) and asst. professor Tomaž Rejec (exercises).
-The course covers the Copenhagen interpretation of quantum mechanics at an upper-undergraduate level; specific material includes
+The course covers the Copenhagen interpretation of quantum mechanics at an upper-undergraduate level; specific material includes:
 - properties of the Schrödinger equation and wave function for a single particle
 - the Dirac formalism; operators and bra-ket notation
 - the quantum harmonic oscillator